dedan/pcourse/lectures/1very_basic.md

     print("hello")

 This code shows you two things.
 That text which starts with a `#` is not executed.
-This is very useful to add text that explains your code.
-In the second line we call the `print` function with some text `"hello"` and as
+This is very useful to add text that explains your code (comments).
-expected: it prints the text.
+In the second line we call the `print` function with some text `"hello"` and as expected: it prints the text.
 To call a function we write parenthesis after its name.
 The things we write within the parenthesis are the *arguments* that we pass to the function.